Chapter 7: Configuring your ERP system

 Saf, Mel, and their team reflect over the past months.

 They find themselves at a peak—the first of many.
 They’ve successfully implemented an ERP system.
-Each of Spindl's departments have fully functional modules.
+Each of Spindl's departments has fully functional modules.
 After a few weeks of settling into using their new ERP system, Saf and Mel decide it is time to pull the plug on their old, now-defunct system.

 There is the occasional hiccup.
 Sometimes things don’t work quite as expected.
 Sometimes there are human errors.
 They maintain a healthy stream of communication with the implementers when they need and manage to keep working through any issues that may arise.